M-MSilva/Manager-Machine-Ingenuity/README.md

 ## About this Project

-Administer and describe the production of a work or equipment.
+Administer and manage the production of a work or equipment.

 ## Applications